-Years after watching Philomena and forming an initial impression, I've gotten a little curious about criticism of the film, and the obligatory criticism of the criticism.
+Years after watching Philomena and forming an initial impression, I've gotten a little curious about criticism of the film, and the obligatory counter-criticism.
 I was surprised to find that the film's namesake Philomena Lee had written to the NY Post in response to a unflattering review by Kyle Smith.

 I'm not surprised that Lee sees the movie (and book) as incontrovertibly positive.
-(Who would be?)
+(Who would be surprised?)
 She says the film is about unlikely friendships.
-It turned out to be a liberal who helped her locate her son, so in her experience, help really does come from some surprising allies.
-Like sometimes it turns out that the only ones who will help you stand up to the Catholic Church are people that aren't religious--possibly even anti-religious.
+It turned out to be a progressive who helped her locate her son, so in her experience, help really does come from some surprising allies.
+It's surprising that sometimes it turns out that the only ones who will help you stand up to the Catholic Church are people that aren't religious at all--possibly even anti-religious.
 Martin Sixsmith and Stephen Frears chose to tell her story, a story that had long gone unheard, so why shouldn't she be completely positive about that?